Basanth08/Cloud_Automation-Ansible/README.md

 # Cloud Automation with Ansible

+## Scenario
+As part of the AWS Cloud Management Team, I regularly deploy and set up infrastructure on the cloud.
+For every new project, I make sure to use a secure and highly available (HA) VPC.
+I often handle regular requests for cloud resources and configurations.

+## Problem
+When I work with VPCs, I deal with many moving parts—subnets, NAT gateways, internet gateways, route tables, network ACLs, and security groups.
+I also need to set up a bastion host for secure access.
+If I make a mistake, it can lead to a non-functional or exposed VPC, which is a serious risk.
+Managing all these components manually is a time-consuming task, and I want to avoid human error as much as possible.

+## Solution
+To address these challenges, I use configuration management for my VPCs.
+By automating the setup, I eliminate human errors and ensure everything is consistent.
+I centralize change management, so every update is tracked and controlled.
+With version control and Infrastructure as Code (IaC), I can easily manage, review, and roll back changes as needed.

+## Statistics: Cloud Automation in IT
+By adopting cloud automation, I’ve seen significant benefits:
+- 71%: I experience 10% revenue growth.
+- 84%: I increase revenue and lower operations costs.
+- 81%: I become more innovative in my IT practices.
+- 84%: I am more agile and can respond to changes faster.

+## Tool and Cloud
+I rely on Ansible automation for configuration management of my VPCs.
+On the AWS Cloud Platform, I set up VPCs with bastion hosts to ensure secure and efficient access.

 ## Overview
 I created this project to demonstrate how I can automate cloud infrastructure provisioning and management using [Ansible](https://www.ansible.com/).
 Ansible is my go-to open-source automation tool for simplifying configuration management, application deployment, and task automation across servers and cloud environments.